 Next, the IntraLase® laser stacks bubbles around your corneal diameter to create the edges of your flap.
 These bubbles are stacked at an angle that is determined by your doctor and is individualized to the way your eye is shaped.

-The process takes only about 30 seconds from start to finish-it’s quiet and comfortable.
+The process takes only about 30 seconds from start to finish, and it’s quiet and comfortable.

 Your doctor then gently lifts the flap to allow for the second step of your LASIK treatment.
 When treatment is complete, the flap is gently put back into position and the healing process begins.

-Although the complication rate for LASIK eye surgery is low, (1% or less), most complications are flap-related rather than laser-related.
-Flaps that are too thin, irregular, incomplete, contain a “button hole,
+Although the complication rate for LASIK eye surgery is low, 1% or less, most complications are flap-related rather than laser-related.
+These flaps are often too thin, irregular, and incomplete.